-- Attain the level of English required for postgraduate study at a UK university now or upon completion of a pre-sessional English course.
+- Attain the level of English required for the chosen postgraduate course at a UK university.

 - Demonstrate they are active in the field with work experience or a proven interest in their subject area.

-- Be willing to engage as committed British Council scholarship alumni.
+- Be willing to engage as a committed British Council scholarship alumni.

 - Return to your country of citizenship for a minimum of two years after your scholarship award has ended.

 2.2 Those applicants not eligible for these Scholarships